STATS201-DKU-Autumn2024/Week3_Tangxu/Code/README.md

 - **Correlation Heatmaps**: Highlights relationships between various sensor readings and operational conditions, aiding in feature selection for the predictive models.

 These visualizations enhance the interpretability of the data, allowing for a more comprehensive understanding of factors influencing predictive maintenance in vehicle systems.

+## Dataset

+This project utilizes two primary datasets to explore and model predictive maintenance:

+1. **MetroPT Dataset**: This dataset provides detailed logs on maintenance activities, operational metrics, and failure events from Lisbon’s metro system.
+It includes key variables that track the conditions and degradation of metro components over time, offering a robust foundation for predictive maintenance modeling in public transportation.

+2. **NASA Turbofan Engine Degradation Simulation Data**: This dataset contains real-time sensor readings from simulated turbofan engines under different operational conditions.
+It captures degradation patterns across high-stress engine components, allowing for real-time analysis and prediction of component failure.

+### Data Dictionary
+A comprehensive data dictionary describing all relevant variables in each dataset can be found in the [Data Dictionary](https://github.com/STATS201-DKU-Autumn2024/Week3_Tangxu/tree/main/Data) section of this repository.
+The data dictionary includes detailed descriptions, data types, and units for each variable, facilitating better understanding and usage of the datasets within the predictive maintenance context.